Nyx-Bigler/CS330_Fall2025/PLP2 Data Types/Data Types.md

 for booleans if you print them it will output a 1 for true and a 0 for false

 There are several cross type operations that are allowed.
-Adding `+`, subtracting `-`, multiplying `*`, and dividing `/`, ints ints, doubles and floats is perfectly fine:
+Adding `+`, subtracting `-`, multiplying `*`, and dividing `/` between ints, doubles and floats is perfectly fine:
 ```
     cout << num + dblNum <<" ";
     cout << num - flNum <<" ";